samcartersmith/cds/packages/illustrations/README.md

 - `production::production-shard-1`
 - `production::production-shard-2`

-5. Once the static-assets deployments are finished (the new assets need to be available before Percy can diff properly), commit the changes in the CDS repo with a message in the following format: `[trivial] feat(Illustrations): Publish illustrations mm/dd/yyyy`
+5. Once the static-assets deployments are finished (the new assets need to be available before Percy can diff properly), commit the changes in the CDS repo with a message in the following format: `[trivial] <feat/breaking>(Illustrations): Publish illustrations mm/dd/yyyy`

 6. Open a PR in the CDS repo with the changes